Sonic-LockandLoad/Sonic-LockandLoad/README.md

 - **Sonic is super slow, I can't kick, and dying crashes the game**
     - Your game is borked.
 Delete your config and reconfigure GZDoom all over again.
 - **Textures and things are broken when editing maps**
     - This is usually because you downloaded a ZIP with a nested folder.
 (Thanks, GitHub.)
-You should [switch to using the `git clone` method](https://github.com/Sonic-LockandLoad/Sonic-LockandLoad#using-git-clone) if you wish to edit maps for this mod.
+You should download the Chaos Update PK3 or use `git clone`.

 ## Copyright
 Sonic: Lock & Load is a fan-made Doom mod.
 All copyrights go to their intended holders.<br>